Abaqueues/twfy-scraper/README.md

 ## Roadmap
 Currently, the webscraper must compile the list of .xml files each time it is run.
 Ideally, I would like this list to be output to a .txt file - if the first result of the query is the same as the first file in the .txt file, compilation of the list can be skipped.

-I would also like to skip downloading .xml files that already exist within the folder.
-Currently, the webscraper downloads any relevant .xml files, regardless of whether they already exist.